seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 **BIONDELLO**
 *\[Aside]*
-As much as an apple doth an oyster,
-and all one.
+As much as an apple doth an oyster, and all one.

 **TRANIO**
 To save your life in this extremity,
-This favour will I do you for his sake;
+This favor will I do you for his sake;
 And think it not the worst of an your fortunes
 That you are like to Sir Vincentio.
 His name and credit shall you undertake,